SkiFire13/master-thesis/chapters/4-implementation.typ

   )
 ]

 The various labelled transition systems have different sizes, and some have deadlocks and livelocks while others do not, which greately influences the results and makes the various results not directly comparable to one another.
 We can for example see that checking for the absense of deadlocks when they are not present quickly becomes very slow, like in `vasy_52_318` where in particular we observed that even single iterations of the strategy iteration algorithm become quite slow.
-Checking for livelocks instead appears to be generally slower when the answer is negative, because in those cases it doesn't suffice to find the cycle with tau transitions but instead all the graph needs to be considered.
+Checking for livelocks instead appears to be generally slower when the answer is negative, because in those cases it does not suffice to find the cycle with tau transitions but instead all the graph needs to be considered.

 The `vasy_720_390` instance is also interesting because it is not connected, with only 87740 states which are actually reachable from the initial one.
 This is a favourable case for local algorithms, and in fact the time required to verify the formulas is proportional to the number of actually reachable states rather than the full amount.